-admit to being a heretic.
+I admit to being a heretic.
 Sometimes a cultural phenomenon arises that everyone is supposed to enjoy—but for some reason, you cannot make yourself feel the hype.
 I found myself in that situation with the latest installation of the Marvel Cinematic Universe.
 Black Panther left me unmoved.
 I was bored.

 This blasphemous confession shook the foundations of a friendship between me and a friend of mine who happens to be black.
 She loved the movie and my lack of enthusiasm had repercussions that I did not expect.
 "Instances such as things make me realize that we have very little in common," she announced.
 "I begin to wonder if it is just like that with white men in general."

 Insinuating that the end of the friendship is near is a massive consequence for not liking the same movie.
 Bringing up my skin color and gender as a figurative gulf between us was shocking.
 In my desire to stay spoiler-free and blocking all the Black Panther related news, I had not yet realized that this is not just a movie.
 It is a cultural moment.
-Black Panther is one small step for a black man, one giant leap for the black mankind peoplekind.
-The few reviewers who had the audacity to give this movie a bad rating have been digitally castrated by both social and traditional media.
-Apparently, this is one of those instances when not riding the bandwagon makes the person instantly a Nazi.
+Black Panther is one small step for a black man, one giant leap for the black

 "This is one of those instances when not riding the bandwagon makes the person a Nazi."

+I hated The Last Jedi because of its overabundance of identity politics propaganda.
+This was not the case with Black Panther.
+I did neither hate it nor find its few political messages bothering.
 I simply zoned out and wanted it to end.
 Blue-haired feminists may have adopted it as their latest virtue signaling tool, but if the production team wanted to promote a threadbare postmodernist ideology, they did it in a way that was not distracting.
 And in the end, it was Bilbo Baggins, a small white man, who saved the day.
 The directors could have made that character black, too, if they really had wanted to make this movie just about the heroics of black people.
 But they did not.
 This movie is not about identity politics.
 It strikes a chord with the black community for other reasons.

 Racial divisions have never really registered with me.
 I have a very naive view of the world where people are "not judged by the color of their skin, but by the content of their character," as Dr. Martin Luther King, Jr. famously said.
 I have never classified my friend as "a person of color."
 In my mind, she is a well-educated, funny individual with whom I have in-depth discussions and enjoyable bantering.
 Reducing her whole identity to her skin's melanin-levels is beneath me (and that is why I loathe identity politics).
+I have wanted to leave any notion of racially motivated bigotry in the history books where it belongs.

 Yet, after some time of contemplation, I started to understand her emotional reaction to my lack of enthusiasm.
 I have witnessed grotesque racism.
 Years ago, I was riding my bike and had to stop when I saw a drunken older couple harassing a young black boy.
 "Go back where you came from," was the kindest cliche that came out of their mouth and everything else is unprintable.
 This horrified latchkey kid was desperately trying to defend himself by spinning his keychain.
 He was a boy of 10 years being verbally abused by two 40-year-olds who had not seen a sober day in weeks—and just because they did not like the tone of his skin.
 I managed to make them to leave the boy alone, but the memory of his terrified eyes will stay with me always.